platformatic/platformatic/docs/runtime/programmatic.md

 await app.close()
 ```

-It is also possible to customize the configuration:
+## Custom Configuration

+You can customize your server setup directly within your code by specifying the configuration details:

 ```js